pixano/pixano/docs/user/launch.md

 ## From a notebook

-If you are using a notebook, you can start the Explorer and Annotator apps by running the following cells:
+If you are in a Jupyter or Google Colab notebook, you can start the Explorer and Annotator apps by running the following cells:

 ```python
 from pixano.apps import ExplorerApp